joinpursuit/react-router-v5-to-v6/README.md

 </Route>
 ```

-You must inform the component _where_ this component should be added
+You must inform the component _where_ this component should be added.
+To do so you add an `Outlet` component from React Router.
+Then you can place `Outlet` wherever you need to.
+Here it is below the link but it could be above the link, or elsewhere on the page.

 **Show.js**